aerogear/native-android-example/README.md

 Intent authIntent = mAuthService.getAuthorizationRequestIntent(authRequest);
 startActivityForResult(authIntent, RC_AUTH);
 ```
-- It is important to note that we need to provide valid `redirect_URI` and `clientId`, in our sample app we are using `mobile-services.json` file that has been generated in [MDC](https://access.redhat.com/documentation/en-us/red_hat_mobile_developer_services/1/pdf/getting_started/Red_Hat_Mobile_Developer_Services-1-Getting_Started-en-US.pdf).
-Once authorization request has been send app is redirected to Keycloak log in screen.
+- It is important to note that valid `redirect_URI` and `clientId` are required, in this sample app both variables are located in, you will however, need to provide your own ones.
+Once authorization request has been send, app is redirected to Keycloak log in screen.
+For more information about `redirect_URI` or `clientId` please visit [AppAuth documentation](https://github.com/openid/AppAuth-Android/blob/master/README.md).

+### 3. Redirecting back to the application

-- After logging in with valid credentials and providing valid `redirect_URI` user is pushed back to the application and can retrieve response and can update state in auth state manager if wish to do so.
+After logging in with valid credentials and providing valid `redirect_URI` user is pushed back to the application and can retrieve response.
+Optionally, `authState` can be updated as well.
+For more information about `authState` visit [AppAuth documentation](https://github.com/openid/AppAuth-Android/blob/master/README.md).

 ```java
 @Override